agata-anastazja/CV/README.md

 **Tech radar**

 When our company decided to get more visibility on what stacks we were using across the organisation, I volunteered to modify Tech radar used by Thoughtworks for our needs.
-It is now used by our architects guild to discuss.
+It is now used by our architects guild to discuss advantages and use cases of different languages, frameworks and ways of working.

 ### Where I studied